BracketSpace/Notification/readme.txt

 == Changelog ==

 = [Next] =
+* [Fixed] Cache refresh process causing no Triggers and Carriers to display.
 * [Added] Webhook error logging, thanks to @callum-veloxcommerce.
 * [Added] Fallback for PRO extensions having a version number in the directory name.
 They are now properly recognized.